Aggregation of financial markets: Limit order book markets

 where~$\delta_x$ denotes the Dirac measure at the point~$x$.
 The supply measure $\mu_s$ is given by

 The limit order book is settled as the support of the demand and supply measures satisfy

-Therefore, the mid-price~$m$ can be chosen as any number in the bid-ask spread~$m \in (100, 110)$ with best bid price at 100 and best ask price at 110; i.e., the mid-price~$m$ is not unique.
+Therefore, the mid price~$m$ can be chosen as any number in the bid-ask spread~$m \in (100, 110)$ with best bid price at 100 and best ask price at 110; i.e., the mid price~$m$ is not unique.
 Often, the convention is to use the midpoint of the bid-ask spread, which in our case would correspond to choosing~$m=105$. \end{example}

+\begin{example} Figure~\ref{fig:LOB_BTCUSDT_measures} illustrates the discrete supply measure $\mu_s$ (red) and the discrete demand measure $\mu_d$ (blue) of Binance's limit order book for the asset pair $(X,Y) = (\text{USDT},\text{BTC})$, which was observed on January 2, 2024 at 05:21:16 a.m.
+(UTC).
+Best bid price is $45,265.81$, best ask price is $45,265.82$, and the depicted price range is from $45,000.00$ to $45,500.00$. \end{example}